Easter

 for all the wars and evil in this world.

 Maybe.
-But after seventy years of being
+But after seventy years

 sorrowed and joyed by the human